Yolean/kubernetes-assert/README.md

 * BDD style
 * Specs don't need to be compiled, we can copy source to the runtime.
 * The test runner will translate Jest results to `assertions_failed`.
 Specs are free to [export](https://www.npmjs.com/package/prom-client#counter) other metrics of any kind.
+* By design we'll always run in [watch](https://jestjs.io/docs/en/cli#--watchall) mode.
+If specs are static that's equal to one test run but staying alive to keep exporting metrics.
+   - Success criterias and cleanup is implemented by the pipeline.

 How are specs delivered to the runtime?

 1. If your specs are a "project", i.e. have a package.json, you need a proper build step.
 Use the runtime as base image.
 Install to `/usr/src/specs`(?).
 See example TODO.
    - Note that Jest `--watch` (i.e. the runtime's `skaffold dev`) requires source to be in a git repo.
 A `git init` with no commits is fine, but remember to include your `.gitignore`.
-1. If your specs are fine with the [runtime's](./assertions-runtime-nodejs/package.json) `dependencies` (feel free to have utility .js files alongside specs) they need to be mounted or copied to `/usr/src/specs/src`(?)
+1. If your specs are fine with the [runtime's](./runtime-nodejs/package.json) `dependencies` (feel free to have utility .js files alongside specs) they need to be mounted or copied to `/usr/src/specs/src`(?)

 How to avoid boilerplate?

 * You still need yaml.
-But the actual workflow definition can be inherited from the runtime's [Kustomize base](./assertions-runtime-nodejs/base/) `- github.com/Yolean/kubernetes-assert/assertions-runtime-nodejs/kustomize/?ref=[your choice]`.
+But the actual workflow definition can be inherited from the runtime's [Kustomize base](./runtime-nodejs/base/) `- github.com/Yolean/kubernetes-assert/runtime-nodejs/kustomize/?ref=[your choice]`.
 * Create your [kustomization.yaml](https://kubectl.docs.kubernetes.io/pages/reference/kustomize.html) then run `skaffold init`.
 See example TODO.

 ## Apply the example monitoring stack